 I'll have to come up with a list later.
 I'm practically drowning in books right now and I've spent an alarming amount of my (future) income on published scholarship.
 That's an education in the liberal (as in "bookish" not "free") arts for you!

 Contemporary country songs often offend me, to be frank, although there are some now and then which I can appreciate.
 I prefer folk, bluegrass, Celtic and music more along those lines.
-It's a good start to have real, acoustic instrumentation and/or good vocals, but some electric stuff can make the grade, as well as the occasional rap/reggae.
+Renaissance and early Baroque are faves, but the Romantic and Impressionist eras were also grand ... and even Classical (in the strict sense) can be good.
+It's a good start to have real, acoustic instrumentation and/or good vocals, but some electric stuff can make the grade.
 I like traditional music styles from many different parts of the world and periods in time and I enjoy playing old hymns and folk songs on the tin whistle.
-I also have an appreciation for re-fined 'n sophistimacated moosick like Renaissance and Baroque.
-Jordi Savall rocks my socks.
+When it comes to early music, Jordi Savall rocks my socks.
 Christian music favs include Michael Card, Fernando Ortega and Terry Talbot.
 I have a hard time getting into most of the stuff on "Christian" radio, though.
 If I'm going to listen to music over the radio, I opt for "classical" on public radio.

 One of my housemates just got a kitten.
 She's only about four weeks old.
 The cuteness is difficult to endure ... as is the incessant squeaking, although Mozart seems to have quieted her down a bit just now.